Andramalek/genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - The table should only include, verbs, adverbs, nouns and adjectives
 - Do not provide particles in the vocabulary table, student needs to figure out the correct particles to use.
 - The table of vocabulary should only have the following columns: Japanese, Romanji, English
+- Ensure there are no repeats eg. if muru verb is repeated twice, show it only once.
+- if there is more than one version of a word, show the simplest most common example.

 ### Sentence Structure
 - Do not provide particles in the sentence structure